RealDreammaker/Annual-Stock-Performance-Macro/Readme.md

 ## Background

-In this assignment, you will use VBA scripting to analyze real stock market data.
+In this assignment, VBA scripting was created to analyze real stock market data.

 ### Files

-* [Test Data](Resources/alphabetical_testing.xlsx) - This was used while developing the VBA scripts.
+* [Test Data](Resources/alphabetical_testing.xlsx) - 14 Mb - This is for testing while developing the VBA scripts.

-* [Stock Data](Resources/Multiple_year_stock_data.xlsx) - The final scripts were run on this data to generate the final report.
+* [Stock Data](Resources/Multiple_year_stock_data.xlsx) - 96 Mb - The final scripts were run on this data to generate the final report.

 ## The script features: